article banner (priority)

 val list = listOf(1, 2, 3) // DON’T DO THIS! if (list is MutableList) { list.add(4) }

-The result of this operation is platform-specific.
-On JVM, listOf returns an instance of Arrays.ArrayList that implements the Java List interface.
-This Java List interface has methods like add or set, so it translates to the Kotlin MutableList interface.
-However, Arrays.ArrayList does not implement some of these operations.
-This is why the result of the above code is the following:
+The result of this operation depends on our compilation target.
+On JVM, listOf returns an instance of Arrays.ArrayList that implements the Java List interface, which has methods like add and set, so it translates to the Kotlin MutableList interface.
+However, Arrays.ArrayList does not implement add and some other operations that mutate objects.
+This is why the result of this code is UnsupportedOperationException.
+On different platforms, the same code could give us different results.

-However, there is no guarantee how this will behave in a year from now.
-The underlying collections might change.
-They might be replaced with truly immutable collections implemented in Kotlin that do not implement MutableList at all.
+What is more, there is no guarantee how this will behave a year from now.
+The underlying collections might change; they might be replaced with truly immutable collections implemented in Kotlin that do not implement MutableList at all.
 Nothing is guaranteed.
 This is why down-casting read-only collections to mutable ones should never happen in Kotlin.
 If you need to transform from read-only to mutable, you should use the List.toMutableList function, which creates a copy that you can then modify:

 val list = listOf(1, 2, 3) val mutableList = list.toMutableList() mutableList.add(4)